xraySMULu/the-big-squeeze/README.md

-# The Big Squeeze: The Effect of Inflation on Housing, Employment and Spending power
+# The Big Squeeze: The Effect of Inflation on Housing and Unemployment

 ## **Project Overview**